This is part of a series of posts on Romans. Click here for the contents page.

-Just as Pharaoh had rejected God’s word in refusing to let God’s people go, so the unbelieving ethnic Israelites of Paul’s day had rejected God’s word in refusing to trust in Christ.
+Just as Pharaoh had rejected God’s word by refusing to let God’s people go, so the unbelieving ethnic Israelites of Paul’s day had rejected God’s word by refusing to trust in Christ.
 The unbelieving ethnic Israelites were also in a position of deserving full and immediate judgement for their rejection of God’s word.
 As with Pharaoh, God decided that, rather than giving full and immediate judgement to these ethnic Israelites, he would create an evangelistic opportunity out of the situation.
 God therefore hardened the unbelieving ethnic Israelites (Romans 11:7), as Pharaoh had previously been hardened.
 The motivation behind the hardening was to bring salvation to more Gentiles, which would itself bring salvation to more of the ethnic Israelites, due to their jealousy (Romans 11:11).
-In the same way, God’s motivation behind hardening Pharaoh was so that God’s ‘name might be proclaimed in all the Earth’ (Romans 9:17).
+In the same way, God’s motivation behind hardening Pharaoh was so that God’s ‘name might be proclaimed in all the Earth’ (Romans 9:17, Exodus 9:16).

 The hardening process is described in more detail in chapter 11.
 One reason why we have considered chapter 11 before this part of chapter 9 is that chapter 11 (in particular verses 1-32, which is the parallel part to 9:6-29) provides an important clarification on the consequences of hardening.
 Reading these few verses of chapter 9 without the surrounding context, it is not immediately apparent whether or not somebody who has been hardened can ever repent and come to faith in Christ.
 One might propose the situation that, if God decides to harden a person, that person has been permanently rejected by God and will definitely end up in hell.
 However, chapter 11 refutes this position.
 As explained previously, chapter 11 makes it clear that the unbelieving ethnic Israelites, who have been hardened, can still come to faith in Christ (Romans 11:23).
 In fact, God’s motivation for hardening them in the first place is to bring about a series of events that will cause more of them to be saved (Romans 11:11, 11:30-32).